kmaterna/cubbie/InSAR_GPS_Combo/README.md

 # S1_batches/InSAR_GPS_Combo

-This set of functions helps one to compare GNSS and INSAR velocities.
-To read GNSS velocities, it depends on a GNSS repo (currently called Mendocino_Geodesy), so please find that and put it on your path.
+When you're ready to compare your InSAR with GNSS velocities, this set of functions can help.
+To read GNSS velocities, it depends on a GNSS repo (currently called Mendocino_Geodesy), so make sure to find that and put it on your path.

 ## Description